Manuel Gomes (football manager)

-Manuel Gonçalves Gomes (born 29 May 1951), commonly known as Professor Neca, is a retired Portuguese footballer who played as a midfielder and football manager.
+Manuel Gonçalves Gomes (born 29 May 1951), commonly known as Professor Neca, is a Portuguese football manager and former player who played as a midfielder.

-Career

 Playing career

 His entire playing career saw him compete for several lower league clubs between 1975 and 1981, in which he played for U.S.C.
 Paredes, G.D.
 Prado and AD Os Limianos.
 He began his coaching career in 1979 whilst at Prado where he had a player-coach role.

 Managerial career

 His first ten years as manager saw him progress from the lower leagues to the top tier of Portuguese football.
 In the first phase of his managerial career, he managed C.A.
 Valdevez, C.D.
 Aves, A.D.
 Fafe, FC Felgueiras and F.C.
 Tirsense.
 Following his three-year spell with Tirsense, his next few years of his managerial career would prove to be his most successful as he would go on to manage Vitória de Setúbal, F.C.
 Famalicão, F.C.
 Paços de Ferreira and S.C.
 Braga.
 His stay with Braga, would be short lived as he would only manage Braga for ten games where they narrowly avoided relegation in the 1993–94 season.

 In the summer of 1994, Neca was appointed as an assistant manager at S.L.
 Benfica by Artur Jorge for the 1994–95 season.
 Benfica's season proved to be a disappointing one as they finished behind FC Porto and Sporting CP.
 Despite Artur Jorge's departure midway through the 1995–96 season, Neca would remain with Benfica under the management of Mário Wilson.
 Benfica would go on to finish second in the league behind Porto and also capture the Taça de Portugal.

-In 1996, he left his assistant managerial role at Benfica and accepted an offer by the Angolan Football Federation to coach the Angolan national team.
+In 1996, he left his assistant managerial role at Benfica and accepted an offer by the Angolan Football Federation to coach the Angola national team.
 As manager of Angola, he guided the team to the 1998 African Cup of Nations.
 Angola was drawn against Ivory Coast, Namibia and South Africa.
 Angola would exit the tournament in the first round of the competition, following a third-place finish in the group phase after two draws and one loss.

 He departed the Angolan national side following the African Cup of Nations where he would go on to manage several different sides in Portugal and abroad of which included C.D.
 Aves, Imortal DC and F.C.
 Penafiel.
-In 2003, Neca accepted an invitation to coach the Maldivian national team.
+In 2003, Neca accepted an invitation to coach the Maldives national team.
 His spell would be unsuccessful after he failed to guide the side to the 2004 AFC Asian Cup.